Representation Learning with Statistical Independence to Mitigate Bias: Bias-Resilient Neural Network (BR-Net)

 Each network has its underlying trainable parameters, defined as $\tfe$ for $\FE$, $\tc$ for $\CC$, and $\tbp$ for $\BP$.
 If the predicted probability that subject $i$ belongs to class $m$ is defined by $\hat{y}_{im} = \CC(\FE(\X_i; \tfe); \tc)$, the classification loss can be characterized by a cross-entropy:

 Similarly, with $\hat{\b}_i=\BP(\FE(\X_i; \tfe); \tbp)$, we can define the adversarial component of the loss function.
 Standard methods for designing this loss function suggest to use a cross-entropy for binary/categorical variables (\eg, in \cite{ganin2016domain,xie2017controllable,choi2019can}) or an $\ell_2$ MSE loss for continuous variables (\cite{sadeghi2019global}).
-However, the ultimate goal of adversarial component is to remove statistical association with respect to the protected variables, as opposed to maximizing the prediction error of them.
-In fact, the adversarial training based on MSE leads to the maximization of the $\ell_2$ distance between $\hat{\b}$ and $\b$, which could be trivially achieved by uniformly shifting the magnitude of $\hat{\b}$, thereby potentially resulting in an ill-posed optimization and oscillation in the adversarial training.
+These loss functions solely aim to maximize prediction error of $\b$ in the adversarial training but cannot remove statistical dependence.
+For example, the maximization of MSE between $\hat{\b}$ and $\b$ is an ill-posed (unbounded) objective and can be trivially achieved by uniformly shifting the magnitude of $\hat{\b}$, which does not remove any correlation with respect to $\b$.
 To avoid this issue, we define the surrogate loss for predicting the protected variables while quantifying the statistical dependence with respect to $\b$ based on the squared Pearson correlation $\text{corr}^2(\cdot,\cdot)$:

 where $\b_\kappa$ defines the vector of $\kappa^\text{th}$ protected variable across all $N$ training inputs.
 Through adversarial training, we aim to remove statistical dependence by encouraging a zero correlation between $\b_\kappa$ and $\hat{\b}_\kappa$.
 Note, $\BP$ deems to maximize squared correlation and $\FE$ minimizes for it.
 Since $\text{corr}^2$ is bounded in the range [0, 1], both minimization and maximization schemes are feasible.
 Hence, the overall objective of the network is then defined as